Western Australian Consolidated Acts

 agent means any person who is not a legally qualified person;

-legally qualified person means an Australian lawyer within the meaning of that term in the Legal Profession Act 2008 section 3 or a person who holds or has held legal qualifications under the laws of this State or any other place.
+legally qualified person means a lawyer or a person who holds or has held legal qualifications under the laws of this State or any other place.